 In Indianapolis, the pipes connecting your home and business to the main water lines are likely made of lead.
-As those pipes corrode, there is an increased risk for lead contamination in our water.
-The below shut off valve was removed from a Meridian-Kessler home.
+As those pipes corrode, there is an increased risk of lead contamination in our water.
+The below shut-off valve was removed from a Meridian-Kessler home.
 You can see lead on both ends.

 Recently, Vox Media partnered with the Washington State Department of Health to map lead exposure risk by census track.
 They took every state and did a county-by-county risk assessment of lead exposure based on a variety of different data points.
 What they found was that risk is higher in urban areas where the homes tend to be older.
 If you view Indiana, you’ll see the highest risk area is Marion County.

 To be clear these do not represent the presence of lead in the water supply, but rather the risk of having a home with lead in the water.
 Factors include the age of the main water line and the ages of the homes in the area.
 Typically, the older the home or neighborhood, the greater the risk.

 So, what can you do if you suspect your water may be contaminated with lead or otherwise?
 Your first step can be calling

 at (317) 751-9004.
 We can come to your home or business and test your water quality, including lead levels.
 From there, we can provide recommendations on how to keep your water, and family, lead-free.